QuinnMcHugh/tastigo/README.md

   -more consistent deal page to landing page styling -renders well on mobiel and desktop
--consume deals.json data, consider best schema, reformat json and code to match -get these working by day of week - reflect in app -fill out more known deals (if any)
+-consume deals.json data, consider best schema, reformat json and code to match -what about monthly deals (SAM art museum free days, first Thursday - somehow account for recurring nature) -get these working by day of week - reflect in app
+    -put deals under correct days on calendar page -parse+interpret the occurrence text in the deal-page -show the establishment name with a link for the location field

+-add 404 page
+-is there a way to get the day accordion to still be open when clicking back to the home page?
+-devise a way to read the deals.json into the deals-repo -fill out more known deals (if any)
+-polish functionality of the two pages
+  -for long occurrence texts, the icon is shrinking.
+Maybe also align it with the first line of text in this case -update readme, instructions on how to run, what app is -publish static web app on GH pages - with v0 of Seattle knowledge -update readme - how to publish to GH pages
--publish static web app on GH pages - with v0 of Seattle knowledge -figure out how to get on-save formatting working with eslint / prettier (read about these tools - do they have to integrate with vite?
+-figure out how to get on-save formatting working with eslint / prettier (read about these tools - do they have to integrate with vite?
 Try not for simplicity)
--read some about Vite (read guide/docs/philosophy)
+-read some about Vite (read guide/docs/philosophy) -does hoodmaps make money?
+Could learn from that crowdsourced model of success

 readme from vite setup below